Many people spend their working years trying to save enough money for retirement. But how can you predict what your

 Maybe you’re not keen on leaving your current home and would prefer to stay close to neighbors, friends and family.
 In that case, you could try becoming a landlord to help defray your housing expenses.

 One member of Team Clark has been able to build wealth slowly by buying rental properties over the past 10 years or so.
 He’s even had tenants live in a space attached to his main house.

-If you’re looking for a way to cut down on spending at the grocery store, shopping at a place with a senior citizen’s discount could be one way to do it.
+If you’re looking for a way to save money on groceries, shopping at a place with a senior citizen’s discount could be one way to do it.
 We’ve got a list of grocery stores that offer senior discounts to get you started.

 3. Health Care

 Health care is probably the single biggest expenditure you’ll face in retirement.
 And as you might expect, it’s one of those expenses that typically rises as you age.

 Most people will be eligible for Medicare once they turn 65.
 But if you retire early, you may have to purchase health care on your own.
 For many folks, that means shopping the health care exchanges on HealthCare.gov.

 Meanwhile, we’ve got a couple of other ways for you to lower the expenses related to staying healthy.

 Get a Free Gym Membership